nickfff-dev/csslessons/readme.md

 Borders

     The border is drawn between the margin and the padding of a box.
-If you are using the standard box model, the size of the border is added to the width and height of the box.
+If you are using the standard box model, the size of the border is added to the width and padding of the box.
 If you are using the alternative box model then the size of the border makes the content box smaller as it takes up some of that available width and height.